 Purchasers get to see the horses gallop over 2-3 furlongs before inspecting them at the Sales complex.
 Richard times all the ‘breezes’ and uses those times as a piece of the puzzle when putting his short-list together.
 Other facts to consider are pedigree, conformation, athleticism and home reputation.
-Home reputation and the ‘school report’ is hugely important and its these relationships that Richard has built with the breeze-up consignors that are so important in the decision making process – arguably any horse can gallop for 2 furlongs and it’s important to work out what is just showing cheap speed and what is showing speed and class.
-Every year Richard spends time going around the breeze-up consignors and seeing the horses in their home environment whilst speaking at length with the consignors about which horses they like at this stage.
+Home reputation and the ‘school report’ are hugely important and it’s these relationships that Richard has built with the breeze-up consignors that are so important in the decision making process – arguably any horse can gallop for 2 furlongs and it’s important to work out what is just showing cheap speed and what is showing speed and class.
+Most years Richard spends time going around the breeze-up consignors and seeing the horses in their home environment whilst speaking at length with the consignors about which horses they like at this stage.

 Once the inspections are completed and the final shortlist is confirmed Richard will vet the horses of interest looking to leave no stone unturned.
 Then it’s a matter of valuing the horses and trying to buy the next The Wow Signal or Mehmas.

-The Tattersalls Craven sale follows and is probably Europe’s No.1 breeze-up sale.
-Like Book 1 yearlings the horses have good pedigrees and have often cost plenty as yearlings, this is where most consignors would bring what they think is their best horse – certainly their best horse with ‘Classic’ aspirations.
+After Ascot the sales wagon moves onto Newmarket and the Tattersalls Craven sale which is probably Europe’s No.1 breeze-up sale.
+Like Book 1 Yearling sale the horses have good pedigrees and have often cost plenty as yearlings, this is where most consignors would bring what they think is their best horse – certainly their best horse with ‘Classic’ aspirations.

-If you are interested in purchasing a breeze-up horse please contact Richard today on +44 7769 349240 or email [email protected]
+If you are interested in purchasing a breeze-up horse please contact Richard on +44 7769 349240 or email [email protected]